monsoonmaelstrom/book2/book2.md

 “We’re going to have to get ourselves out of this.”

-“Tell me something I don’t already know, oh wise one,” I say sarcastically.
+“Tell me something I don’t already know, oh wise one,” I gripe sarcastically.

 “Owls sleep during the day.”